-Making exact predictions about the future of student loans is impossible.
+Making exact predictions about student loans is nearly impossible.
 There is no way to determine the precise changes that will be made or when they will happen.
-However, it is certainly possible to make some educated predictions about what the future holds.
+However, it is certainly possible to make some educated predictions.

 The history of student loan legislation tells us a few things.
 First, the more influential groups are the ones most likely to get their needs addressed.
 Second, the more severe a problem, the more likely it is that something will be done.
 Finally, we know that the easy fixes are much more likely to happen than the challenging ones.

 Armed with both a historical context and an understanding of the issues most affecting borrowers, we will predict the following…

 Will all Federal Student Loans ever be forgiven?

 The problem with across-the-board student loan forgiveness is that it is costly.
 If the federal government were to wipe out the existing debt, the amount forgiven would exceed $1.5 trillion.
 Presidential candidates Bernie Sanders and Elizabeth Warren have both proposed sweeping student loan forgiveness.